-The set of variables of a test is thus an assembly of trees of dependencies of variables, Agilitest and ATS will automatically update the variables dependent on other variables when they are modified.
+The set of variables in a test is therefore an assembly of variable dependency trees.
+Agilitest and ATS will automatically update variables that are dependent on other variables when they are modified.

-This mechanism allows a lot of flexibility and ease of processing for people who are not used to computer development.
+This mechanism offers a great deal of flexibility and ease of processing for people who are not used to IT development.

 How to create a variable?

 There are several ways to create variables in Agilitest:

 Modifiable script variable (purple variable)

 Modifiable script variables (purple) are also known as independent variables, declared variables and assignment variables.

 These variables are created in the "Script’s variables" tab.

 Click on the menu and select "Create variable".